Cinema Hollywood 1920-1928

 Will Hays strategy

-1)was to push the producers to eliminate the offensive content of their films and to
+1)was to push the producers to eliminate the offensive content of their films

 include morals clauses in studio contracts.